Chelaa86/Faith-Chelangat/README.md

 ---

-⭐️ Fun Fact: I enjoy doing planks.
+⭐️ Fun Fact: I have an amazing smile.

 ---